Table of Contents

 By Public Transport:

-While public transport options are limited, some tours offer shuttle services from Miami and other nearby cities.
+There aren’t many public transportation choices, but some tours offer shuttles from Miami and other nearby cities.

 Facilities

-- Visitor Centers: Offering educational exhibits, maps, and ranger-guided programs.
+- Visitor Centers: It has educational displays, maps, and events led by park rangers.

-- Restrooms: Available at key locations like the Ernest F. Coe Visitor Center and Flamingo Visitor Center.
+- Restrooms: You can get them at important places like the Ernest F. Coe Visitor Center and the Flamingo Visitor Center.

-- Gift Shops: Stocking souvenirs, books, and birding guides.
+- Gift Shops: Putting away gifts, books, and hunting guides.

 Places to Visit Near the Everglades

-- Big Cypress National Preserve: Known for its cypress swamps and wildlife.
+- Big Cypress National Preserve: Known for its animals and cypress swamps.

 Things to Know Before Visiting